jaddison/django-simple-elasticsearch/docs/usage.rst

         body = models.TextField()
         created_at = models.DateTimeField(auto_now_add=True)

-To start with :python:`simple_elasticsearch`, you'll need to tell it that the `BlogPost` class implements the :python:`ElasticsearchIndexMixin` mixin, so in your :code:`settings.py` set the :python:`ELASTICSEARCH_TYPE_CLASSES` setting:
+To start with :code:`simple_elasticsearch`, you'll need to tell it that the `BlogPost` class implements the :code:`ElasticsearchIndexMixin` mixin, so in your :code:`settings.py` set the :code:`ELASTICSEARCH_TYPE_CLASSES` setting:

 .. code-block:: python